Associate in Arts Degree

 - One course in non-Western culture

-Additional basic requirements for Associate in Arts with concentrations in Business and Communication Studies or in Global Leadership and Management:
+Additional basic requirements for the Associate in Arts with concentrations in Business and Communication Studies or in Global Leadership and Management:

 - Microeconomics or Macroeconomics